-Excellence : We will set the standard in service delivery, through a commitment to excellence, innovation and continuous improvement
+Excellence: We will set the standard in service delivery, through a commitment to excellence, innovation and continuous improvement

-Respect : We acknowledge and respect the differences in each other.
+Respect: We acknowledge and respect the differences in each other.
 We will provide a safe and supportive environment in which all customers and staff are valued, and are encouraged to engage in open two-way communication

-Integrity : We demonstrate honesty, fairness and openness in all our interactions, behaviours and practices within the organisation and with our customers, stakeholders and the wider community
+Integrity: We demonstrate honesty, fairness and openness in all our interactions, behaviours and practices within the organisation and with our customers, stakeholders and the wider community

-Customer Focus : We are committed to doing what is right for our customers.
+Customer Focus: We are committed to doing what is right for our customers.
 We will provide a welcoming and caring service that recognises and understands all individuals needs and offer a comprehensive and evolving range of programmes and activities.

-Chairman's Statement
+Chairperson's Statement

-Like many organisations across the country, COVID-19 had a profound impact on the operations of the company and on those who use the facilities on the Sport Ireland Campus.
+Unfortunately, COVID-19 continued to have an impact on the operations of the company and on those who use the facilities on the Sport Ireland Campus throughout 2021.